Is Montego Bay safe for first-time travelers?

 Getting Around Montego Bay

-Montego Bay lies in between the popular spots Negril and Ocho Rios, on the northwest end of the island.
+Montego Bay lies in between the popular spots Ocho Rios and Negril, on the northwest end of the island and is the main hub for many travelers.

 Montego Bay has an International Airport, which has connections to neighboring islands as well as American and European destinations.

-If you know you’ll be staying here for a while, see this guide on things to do in Montego Bay for some cool ideas on what to do.
+If you know you’ll be staying around here for a while, see this guide on things to do in Montego Bay for some cool ideas on what to do and see.

-Taxi services and busses are frequent here, so there are always opportunities for exploring the area.
+Taxi services and bus services such as the Knutsford Express are frequent here, so there are always opportunities for exploring the wider area.

-The main mode of transportation used by travelers for getting around Montego Bay is in fact by taxi.
+The main mode of transportation for getting around Montego Bay which used by both travelers and locals, is in fact by taxi.

-Many travelers use Mobay as a pit stop to get to other resorts.
+Many travelers tend to use Mobay as a pit stop to get to other resorts.

-If traveling from Montego Bay to Negril you have a few options to choose from.
+So, if traveling from Montego Bay to Negril for example, you have a few options to choose from.
 Taxis are governed by JUTA, MAXI, and ICAL.

-One thing that backpackers need to consider, is that the Caribbean is wrought with hurricanes.
+One thing that backpackers and adventure travelers need to consider, is that the Caribbean is wrought with hurricanes.

-Even when the season was supposed to end in November, there were surprise hurricanes in January.
+Even at times when the season was supposed to have ended, such as in November.
+There have surprise hurricanes in January.

-You’ll want to stay in an all-inclusive complex just because of the safety issues in places that aren’t prepared for them.
+For that reason alone, many travelers prefer to stay in an all-inclusive complex because of the safety issues in places that aren’t prepared.

-Petty crime is an issue of course, but it’s an issue for most places backpackers travel to.
+Aside from the weather, petty crime is an issue of course.
+But one could argue that it is an issue for many places backpackers travel to.

 Where to Stay in Montego Bay

-Montego Bay has its dangerous parts of course, so avoid the areas of Canterbury, Rose Heights and Norwood to name a few.
+As mentioned, Montego Bay has its dangerous parts of course, so again, avoid the areas of Canterbury, Rose Heights and Norwood to name a few.

 Montego Bay Nightlife